AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 Set up and map your User Role settings to the respective roles or groups classified from your IdP.

     a.
-Customers have the option of assigning Marketo Measure user roles based on groups defined in their Identity Provider.
-By entering your SAML attributes, Marketo Measure will be able to map your user's roles and groups to Marketo Measure user permissions.
-We highly recommend that you set up these roles so that your Marketo Measure administrator has sufficient rights to update your account.
+Customers have the option of assigning [!DNL Marketo Measure] user roles based on groups defined in their Identity Provider.
+By entering your SAML attributes, [!DNL Marketo Measure] will be able to map your user's roles and groups to [!DNL Marketo Measure] user permissions.
+We highly recommend that you set up these roles so that your [!DNL Marketo Measure] administrator has sufficient rights to update your account.

     b.
 If no roles or groups are mapped, the default setting is that all employees in the Identity Provider will have Standard user access.

-    i.
-Marketo Measure Standard User: Provide the role or group value (from your SSO provider) for users that should have read-only access to the Marketo Measure application. ii.
-Marketo Measure Account Admin User: Provide the role or group value (from your SSO provider) for users that should have administrative access to the Marketo Measure application.
+    i. [!DNL Marketo Measure] Standard User: Provide the role or group value (from your SSO provider) for users that should have read-only access to the [!DNL Marketo Measure] application. ii. [!DNL Marketo Measure] Account Admin User: Provide the role or group value (from your SSO provider) for users that should have administrative access to the [!DNL Marketo Measure] application.
 This means that the role has access to change configurations and settings related to your Account. iii.
 You must have an attribute in your IdP with the exact name of "groups" that houses the values you put in the "Bizible Standard User" or "Bizible Account Admin User" attributes.

     c.
 If multiple roles or groups should be mapped to a role, enter each value separated by a comma.